The Nuxeo Platform comes in many different packages and can be installed on many operating systems. You may have to install:

 If you installed a Java Runtime Environment instead of a Java Development Kit, it will fail to find javac and to display the javac version.
 In this case, install a Java Development Kit (see below).

-Java packages and instructions for installation are available from the Oracle website:
+Java packages and instructions for installation are available from the Azul website: